RaphaelwHuang/CalendarApp/README.md

 ### Hang Time - Ruby on Rails Project
 Hang Time is a calendar app that wishes to make scheduling group meetings easier.

+### Program Execution
+First, using the cd command to the file: calendar_app.
+Then you need to install the ruby gem by using "bundle install".
+The third step is to migrate the database by using rake, do "bundle exec rake db:migrate".
+You will see a message that said "=> Rails 4.2.8 application starting in development on http://localhost:3000".
+Open any web browser and enter http://localhost:3000.
+You will see our web app, the Hang Time!
+You can use Ctrl-C to shutdown server.

 ### Roles
 * Overall Project Manager: Jenn Alarcon
 * Coding Manager: Sunny Patel & Kenton Steiner